Planning Overlays: The Hidden Deal-Killers Lurking in Your Dream Property

 Even if your block seems fine, surroundings may change dramatically.
 Think apartments next door, activity centre growth, and construction for years.

-Which ones are “automatic no’s”?
+So, which ones are “automatic no’s”?

 Most overlays aren’t deal-breakers on their own.